DonelH/EHResume/README.md

 # Portfolio site for my resume hosted over AWS

 Based off the Cloud Resume Challange that can be found here: https://cloudresumechallenge.dev/docs/the-challenge/aws/ .
-CI/CD and testing remain to be completed alongside the blogpost.

-However, the rest is implemented as follows:
+The majority of the project is implemented as follows:
 - AWS Solutions Architect Associate certified
 - HTML resume
 - CSS to supplement the HTML